-The following goals were created in an effort to balance the economic development of the Town of Kingston with community planning needs.
-Attention was paid to planning for the development that the local community wants while keeping in mind the development residents wish to avoid, balancing local residential interests with business needs, and previous planning efforts to achieve community objectives.
+The following goals were created in an effort to balance the economic development of the Town of Kingston with community planning needs, preservation goals, residential development, and business development.
+Attention was paid to planning for the development that the local community desires while keeping in mind the development residents wish to avoid, balancing local residential interests with business needs, and previous planning efforts to achieve community objectives.

-The goals were also developed while keeping in mind that Kingston has several preservation advocate groups that work well together but need to have individual mandates and priorities moving forward to make sure that their efforts are efficient and each local organization's strengths and individual's talents are fully utilized.
+The goals were also developed while keeping in mind that Kingston has several preservation advocate groups that work well together.
+The existence of individual mandates and priorities for each of these advocate groups ensures the groups' efforts are efficient and each local organization's strengths and individual's talents are fully utilized.

-Goal 1: Continue Historic Resource Survey & update earlier efforts
+Goal 1: Continue Historic Resource Survey and update earlier efforts

-- Update Reconnaissance Surveys: Revisit the 1983 and 2003 Town-wide survey projects to update information and photographs of individual properties and include mid-century structures that were not yet 50 years of age at the time of the 1983 Survey (anything constructed between 1934-1968) (Lead organization: Kingston Heritage Commission) - Having well-documented and interpreted historic and cultural resource survey will help promote public understanding and appreciation of Kingston's resources - To make the study more palatable, it may make sense to split the town into villages or quadrants based on priority relative to perceived threat (IE: starting with areas that are more prone to development, are low-laying and prone to flood, or are more likely to be lost to other factors such as fire due to distances from fire apparatus or etc.).
-Pursue utilizing programs such as the Certified Local Government program to help fund survey efforts. - Consider pursuing listing additional sites and districts to the NH State and National Registers (Lead organization: Kingston Heritage Commission and/or Historic District Commission, depending upon the site) - Utilize CLG funding & lead a public campaign to explain what NR listing is and isn't - Explore establishment or NR or SR HD where appropriate - Pursue NH State or National Register listing for Historic Districts 1 & 2.
-Listing the districts will promote their importance, draw attention to the resource, and give the Historic District Commission outside recognition for their efforts. - Pursue listing Town-owned structures as contributing resources to historic districts (or by listing them individually to either NH State or National Register) will open up funding sources for the restoration/rehabilitation of these buildings through programs like the NH Moose Plate program or the Land and Community Heritage Investment Program.) - Consider Additional Local Historic Districts at areas such as Newton Junction Road/South Kingston, West Kingston and/or Cheney Mill (Lead organization: Kingston Historic District Commission)
+- Update Reconnaissance Surveys: Revisit the 1983 and 2003 Town-wide survey projects to update information and photographs of individual properties and include mid-century structures that were not yet 50 years of age at the time of the 1983 Survey (anything constructed between 1934-1968) (Lead organization: Kingston Heritage Commission) - Having well-documented and interpreted historic and cultural resource survey will help promote public understanding and appreciation of Kingston's resources - To make the study more palatable, it may make sense to split the town into villages or quadrants based on priority relative to perceived threat (i.e., starting with areas that are more prone to development, are low-lying and prone to flood, or are more likely to be lost to other factors such as fire due to distances from fire apparatus, etc.).
+Pursue utilizing programs such as the Certified Local Government (CLG) program to help fund survey efforts. - Consider listing additional sites and districts to the NH State and National Registers (Lead organization: Kingston Heritage Commission and/or Historic District Commission, depending upon the site) - Utilize CLG funding and lead a public campaign to explain what National Register (NR) listing is and isn't and encourage private property owners to consider listing - Explore establishment of National Register or State Register Historic Districts where appropriate - Pursue NH State or National Register listing for Historic Districts 1 and 2.
+Listing the districts will promote their importance, draw attention to the resource, and give the Historic District Commission outside recognition for their efforts. - Listing Town-owned structures as contributing resources to historic districts (or by listing them individually to either NH State or National Register) will open up funding sources for the restoration/rehabilitation of these buildings through programs like the NH Moose Plate program or the Land and Community Heritage Investment Program. - Consider additional local historic districts at areas such as Newton Junction Road/South Kingston, West Kingston and/or Cheney Mill (Lead organization: Kingston Historic District Commission)

-Goal 2: Promote and enhance the Plains (Town Center) as a central business district
+Goal 2: Promote and enhance the Plains (Town Center) as a central business and cultural district